zodern/meteor-docker/readme.md

 ## Tags

 - `zodern/meteor`
-- `zodern/meteor:root` Same as the `zodern/meteor`, except runs the app as the root user.
+- `zodern/meteor:root` Compatible with meteord.
+Runs the app as the root user and has phantomjs installed.
 Notes below about permissions do not apply to this image.
-- `zodern/meteor:slim` Comming soon.
-Is a smaller image without node or npm preinstalled.
+- `zodern/meteor:slim` Coming soon.
+Is a smaller image without node or npm pre-installed.
 During ONBUILD or when starting the app, it will install the correct version.

 ## How To Use